Experienced Trial Lawyers

 Remember, Connecticut puts a time limit on your right to file a lawsuit.
 Do not delay in contacting a lawyer who can protect your rights.

-Let the attorneys at Gold & Levy advise you on whether you have a wrongful death claim, the strength of your wrongful death claim, and discuss with you how much your wrongful death claim may be worth.
+Let the attorneys at Gold, Levy & Poirot advise you on whether you have a wrongful death claim, the strength of your wrongful death claim, and discuss with you how much your wrongful death claim may be worth.

-We, at Gold & Levy, want to help you and your loved ones get the recovery you deserve.
+We, at Gold, Levy & Poirot, want to help you and your loved ones get the recovery you deserve.